Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/proposal.md

 of the app you choose the path you desire and you also put your max weights for some of the main lifts.
 This will allow the app to show the user what weight they should use during the lifting sessions to insure progress.
-Based on what lifting journey the user uses the app will give them monthly workouts they can use for however long they wold like.
+Based on what lifting journey the user uses the app will give them monthly workouts they can use for however long they would like.